psconfeu/2019/sessions/Stephane van Gulick/readme.md

 Stephane demonstrates how [PSTHML](https://github.com/Stephanevg/pshtml) can be useful to generate static reports, including graphical elements such as Charts, up to creating a full web application when combined with Polaris.

-Start now, using the following command
+Install `PSHTML` using the following command

 ```powershell
 Install-module PSHTML
 ```

+Learn more about [PSTHML](https://github.com/Stephanevg/pshtml) on the following links:
+-

 ## Learning Class with Class {}